realnedsanders/Coordination-Trilemma/appendix-b.md

 **Intuition before formalism:** The corruption → tech control cycle eventually reaches autonomous AI control with probability approaching 1, because each cycle has some chance of that outcome and we can't avoid the cycle.

-**Why it matters:** Shows the default trajectory doesn't just risk catastrophe—it guarantees it over sufficient time.
+**Why it matters:** Shows the default trajectory guarantees catastrophe over sufficient time rather than merely risking it.

 **Theorem 3.2 (Default Trajectory Terminus):**